 \Not asked if person who kept track with or for the sample person is staff from place sample person lives.

 \\ If not done, asked as "Was that because of your health or functioning or some other reason?"

-&lt;sup>1 Individuals who are named as helpers are flagged and routed to the Helper Section (HL).
+Individuals who are named as helpers are flagged and routed to the Helper Section (HL).